-In homes for the elderly, in-residence services are provided to persons with reduced self-sufficiency namely due to their age, where their situation requires that they be regularly assisted by another person.
+In senior citizens' homes, in-residence services are provided to persons with reduced self-sufficiency namely due to their age, where their situation requires that they be regularly assisted by another person.
 This service is provided to the client for a fee.